 - Hidden Costs: the old-school method will make you lose money owing to mistakes, typos, duplication, and slow operations.

-Modern asset tracking requires employment of latest technology.
-For large inventories, paper-based and spreadsheet tracking and management systems are out of question.
-In addition to RFID, barcode scanning is also a used for asset tracking.
+Modern asset management and tracking require the employment of latest technology.
+For large inventories, paper-based and spreadsheet tracking and management systems are out of the question.
+In addition to RFID, barcode scanners are also a used for real-time tracking of asset.

 RFID vs Barcode

 Manual scanning, wherein a person manually scans bar code printed on each item at every strategic point, brought in some sort of automation to the process but it has it own set of shortcomings against RFID.